DS-100/su25/syllabus.md

 **Homeworks** are long form assignments that are designed to help students develop an in-depth understanding of both the theoretical and practical aspects of ideas presented in lecture. **Projects** synthesize multiple topics.

-- All homeworks and projects must be submitted to Gradescope by their posted deadlines.
-There may be separate coding and written Gradescope portals for the same assignment; please check that you are submitting the right part.
+- All homeworks and projects must be submitted by their posted deadlines.
+There may be separate coding and written portals for the same assignment; please check that you are submitting the right part.
 - Homeworks and projects have both public (visible) and hidden autograder tests.
 The public tests are mainly sanity checks.
 For example, a sanity check might verify that the answer you entered is a number as expected, and not a word.
 The hidden tests generally check for correctness, and are invisible to students while they are completing the assignment.
 - The primary form of support students will have for homeworks and projects are **office hours** and **Ed**.
 - Homeworks and projects must be completed individually, without the usage of any unauthorized resources (e.g., CourseHero).
 While large language models (LLMs) are permitted for use on homeworks and projects, students are only allowed to use LLMs in the specific manner outlined in the [Collaboration Policy](#collaboration-policy-and-academic-honesty).
-Inappropriate use of LLMs is considered cheating.
+Inappropriate use of LLMs is considered cheating, and will be addressed as such.

 ### Lab

 **Labs** are shorter programming assignments designed to give students familiarity with new ideas.
 They are meant to be completed prior to homework.

-- All lab assignments must be submitted to Gradescope by their posted deadlines.
+- All lab assignments must be submitted by their posted deadlines.
 - All lab autograder tests are public (visible).
-- We will not be having lab sections for Data 100 this semester.
+- We will not have lab sections for Data 100 this semester.
 Rather, we'll provide extensive lab support on Ed and accompanying video walkthroughs.
 - All labs are intended to take about an hour.
 - Lab submissions are mandatory.
 - Your two lowest lab scores will be dropped.

 ### Exams

-There will be two exams in this course:
+There are two exams in this course:

 {: .important}

-> - **Midterm** on **Thursday July 17 AND Friday July 18**.
+> - **Midterm** on **Thursday July 17 OR Friday July 18**.
-> - **Final** on **Wednesday August 13 AND Thursday August 14**.
+> - **Final** on **Wednesday August 13 OR Thursday August 14 OR Friday August 15**.

-For the midterm exam, we plan to administer in one of the computer-based testing facilities on campus on the two days listed above.
-Enrolled students will be able to sign up for a two-hour time slot to take the midterm on of the two available days.
-More information will be provided once the semester begins, including instructions for students with DSP accommodations.
+We plan to administer the midterm in one of the computer-based testing facilities on campus on 7/17 and 7/18.
+Enrolled students will be able to sign up for a two-hour time slot to take the midterm during one of the two available days.
+More information will be provided shortly after the semester begins, including instructions for students with DSP accommodations.

-For the final exam, we plan to administer the final exam on the two days listed above.
-The final exam will be administered EITHER on-paper during regular lecture time (11:30am - 1pm) on BOTH days (i.e., a two-part exam), OR in one of the computer-based testing facilities (CBTF) on campus with the exam completed in ONE sitting on either 8/13 or 8/14.
-If the exam if administered in the CBTF, we may also offer exam slots on Friday August 15.
-You will not have a choice of exam modality (i.e., on-paper or computerized).
+The final exam will be administered EITHER on-paper during regular lecture time (11:30am - 1pm) on 8/13 AND 8/14 (i.e., a two-part exam), OR in one of the computer-based testing facilities (CBTF) on campus with the exam completed in ONE sitting on 8/13, 8/14, or 8/15.

+You will not have a choice of final exam modality (i.e., on-paper or computerized).
 The instructors will choose a single exam modality for the entire class.
 We will announce our decision shortly after the midterm.

 ## Office Hours and Communication

 We want to enable everyone to succeed in this course.
 We encourage you to discuss course content with your friends, classmates, and course staff throughout the semester, particularly during **office hours**.

 - All office hours will be updated on the Calendar.
-- In-person course staff office hours will be held in Warren Hall 101B.
-(TBA)
+- In-person course staff office hours will be held in Warren Hall 101B. (**LINK TBA**)
 - In general, students can come to staff office hours for any questions on course assignments or material.
 - Instructor office hours are generally reserved for conceptual questions, course review, course logistics, research opportunities, and career planning.